-To diagnose a subluxation, your healthcare provider will conduct a physical exam and may order imaging tests such as X-rays, CT scans, or an MRI.
+To diagnose a subluxation, your chiropractor will conduct a physical exam and may order imaging tests such as X-rays, CT scans, or an MRI.
 These imaging tests can rule out fractures, hematomas, ruptures, or the accumulation of fluids known as joint effusions.
-Once a subluxation has been diagnosed, your provider may reset the joint using manual manipulation.
-This can also be performed by a chiropractor.
-In fact, chiropractors specialize in subluxations.
-Most chiropractors will order X-rays to identify and locate subluxations of the spine.
+Once a subluxation has been diagnosed, your chiropractor may reset the joint using manual manipulation..
 In chiropractic theory, vertebral subluxations are interferences that prevent someone from being as healthy as they could be, and can cause a variety of health conditions and pain such as lower back pain, sciatica, fibromyalgia, and more.
 They do not necessarily need to show up on an imaging test and they may not produce pain.
 Because of this, chiropractors sometimes refer to vertebral subluxations as the “silent killer”.
 Chiropractors view subluxation as a process rather than a condition.
 In the eyes of a chiropractor, subluxations can cause the following conditions:

 There is no medication to correct a subluxation.
 Chiropractic treatment for a subluxation is customized to fit the location of the injury.
 Targeted adjustments tend to be the most effective treatment.
-Adjustments involve a chiropractor applying manipulation and pressure to the vertebrae or wherever the subluxation is present.
+Adjustments involve a chiropractor applying adjustments to the vertebrae or wherever the subluxation is present.
 They help the body function more optimally and restore it to better health.
 Joint and spine manipulation help ease body pain and correct the body’s alignment.
 Chiropractors may use different techniques such as the toggle, drop table, or adjustments with an instrument.
 After an adjustment, a chiropractor might give nutritional advice and suggest other therapies such as ice or heat therapy, massage, exercise, and stretches.
-Although unlikely, if the problem persists, surgery may be suggested.
-This is especially true if treatment has failed and the injury involves severe damage to the muscles, blood vessels, or nerves.

 It is important to note that stretching and exercise alone cannot correct a subluxation.
 Most health problems or pains are related to subluxations, so chiropractic care is necessary to make the proper corrections and begin the healing process.
 As mentioned above, subluxations can be present for quite some time without the appearance of symptoms such as pain.
 Because of this, it is recommended that you see a chiropractor before symptoms appear.
 Seeking regular spinal evaluations can prevent and identify subluxations.
 Just like you visit the dentist for a routine checkup, you should visit a chiropractor, too!